LBHackney-IT/referral-form-ingestion/README.md

 The [initial MASH handover board](https://miro.com/app/board/o9J_l-7l2BU=/) describes the current process steps, suggestions of UI and ways we could automate the process within the System.

 ![Sequence Diagram](docs/mash-data-import-sequence.svg)

+### Google Authentication

+The lambda which creates a new google doc and inserts it into the spreadsheet requires authentication.
+The steps required to set up this authentication are:

+1. Find out who is the most sensible person within Hackney to create a [Google Cloud project](https://console.cloud.google.com/projectselector2/iam-admin/serviceaccount)
+2. Once the project has been created, a service account must be created within the project
+3. After the service account has been created, you must retrieve its credentials which can be downloaded on the service account management page
+4. The important properties from the service account credentials are: `client_email` & `private_key`.
+The credentials must be retrieved from the person who created the service account and should be stored safely in AWS secrets manager
+5. The service account requires the following API access added from the Google cloud console: Drive, Spreadsheets, Documents
+6. The service account email must also be added as an editor to the desired spreadsheet

 ## Deployments